kodify/SimpleCrudBundle/README.md

 ================
 Simple CRUD bundle for Symfony2 Framework.

-What is this Downloader?
+What is this Bundle?
 ------------------------
-This bundle aims to solve the gap between using SonataAdminBundle and begin from scratch.
+This bundle aims to fill the gap between SonataAdminBundle and begin from scratch.

 Functionalities:
 ------------------------
 * Grid: Entity list
-** Sort
+    * Sort
-** Filter
+    * Filter
-** Pagination
+    * Pagination
-** Customizable cell view
+    * Customizable cell view
 * add/edit action from a given Form

 Todo: